Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/elwise_function.md

 {% endhighlight %}

 <div style="text-align: justify">
-<p>We also define a method to check choose which of a list of supplied
+<p>We also define a method to choose which of a list of supplied
 functions to apply, given the argument B. If the argument B was not an instance of the class 'Mat' we assume an integer or float was passed and that the user wants to use the first listed function, and otherwise wants to apply the second